oisdk/site/drafts/probability-n-ways.markdown

                  └('b','e')
 ```

-# Finally Free
+# Final

+There's a lot to be said about free objects in category theory, also.
+Specifically, they're related to initial and terminal (also called final)
-The other main way to construct free objects is in the final encoding:
+objects.
+The encoding above is initial, the final encoding is simply
+`Cont`{.haskell}:

 ```haskell
 newtype Cont r a = Cont { runCont :: (a -> r) -> r }